timholy/ProfileView.jl/README.md

 graph](https://github.com/brendangregg/FlameGraph).
 The main logic is handled by the [FlameGraphs][FlameGraphs] package; this package is just a visualization front-end.

-Compared to other flamegraph viewers, ProfileView adds a number of additional useful interactivity features, such as:
+Compared to other flamegraph viewers, ProfileView adds interactivity features, such as:

+- zoom, pan for exploring large flamegraphs
-- left-clicking to take you to the source code for a particular statement
+- right-clicking to take you to the source code for a particular statement
-- analyzing inference problems via `code_warntype` for calls that may be deep in your call chain.
+- analyzing inference problems via `code_warntype` for specific, user-selected calls

 These features are described in detail below.